profchiso/exchange-crypto-to-fiat/README.md

 ## How to set up the frontend application

-1. clone this repository using the command `git clone https://github.com/redacreltdcom/Okorie-Chinedu-Sunday.git`
+1. Clone this repository using the command `git clone https://github.com/redacreltdcom/Okorie-Chinedu-Sunday.git`
 2. Change directory to the backend folder using the command `cd frontend`
 3. Install all dependencies using the command `npm install`
 4. Set the environment variables as found **[here](https://github.com/redacreltdcom/Okorie-Chinedu-Sunday/blob/main/frontend/sample.env)**
 5. Run the application using the command `npm start`

+# Other informations

+Both the frontend and the backend application are Dockerized.
+At the root folder of the both applications is a **Dockerfile** which contains the docker directives to create the Docker container for the applications